thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 ## Claiming devices

-In order to start claiming device, send PUBLISH message to the following topic:
+In order to initiate claiming device, send PUBLISH message to the following topic:

 ```shell
 v1/devices/me/claim